Iceland ain’t cheap.

 Always have a full gas bottle and burner.

 You can sometimes find half full ones at campsites.
 Just know, most campsites don’t provide stoves or gas.
 You need to bring your own.
 Most just have a counter to cook on.
-(PS – Your campervan comes with a burner!)
+(PS – Make sure your campervan comes with a burner, you’ll need it to cook so you can save money!)

 Grab the gravel insurance